-A SIEM-security information and event management, or conversely security incident and event management, or security incident and event manager--is a powerful set of tools that, among other things, collects logs and aggregates and correlates those logs in a way that security managers can actually use.
+SIEM (a.k.a. security incident and event management, or security incident and event manager) is a powerful set of tools that, among other things, collects logs, and then aggregates and correlates them in a way that security managers can actually use.
 As Keren explains it (in a brief report we'll be publishing soon): "The correlation engine (using correlation rules or filters) takes different logs from different sensors and merges them together into one event.
 Furthermore, it uses information from the knowledge base and decides if this is an incident or just an event."

 "We did it poorly," he confessed.
 "Poor planning.
 Poor management."

 Now the Tehila security team is in the midst of a second go with a new operational design.
-One of the first building blocks is to learn exactly what your organization needs and expects from the SIEM; and Keren recommends you don't outsource this "theory phase."
+One of the first building blocks is to learn exactly what your organization needs and expects from the SIEM; Keren recommends you don't outsource this "theory phase."
 "You could hire a consultant," said Keren, "but they have an agenda.
-Any contractor or vendor always has their own agenda.
+Any contractor or vendor always has their own agenda."

-"For the theory phase you don't need to know a lot about SIEM," he added.
-"You just need some basic knowledge of SIEM.
-The more important thing is to really understand your organization's needs."
+You don't need to know a lot about SIEM for the theory phase, he told me.
+"You just need some basic knowledge of SIEM," he said.
+"The more important thing is to really understand your organization's needs."

-Keren said that the Israeli e-government's SIEM may not exactly work for an enterprise environment-which is why the all-encompassing theory phase is so important.
+Keren said that the Israeli e-government's SIEM may not exactly work for an enterprise environment, which is why the all-encompassing theory phase is so important.

 "The SIEM is the heart of your security system," he said.
 "If the SIEM goes wrong, the security is wrong."

-In the July issue of the Alert (CSI members only), we'll be publishing Keren's complete run-down of the project, "Searching for the Needle: Insights from Implementing a Security Information and Event Management Center in the Israeli E-Government Project."
+In the July issue of Alert (CSI members only), we'll be publishing Keren's complete run-down of the project, called "Searching for the Needle: Insights from Implementing a Security Information and Event Management Center in the Israeli E-Government Project."